yudataguy/Awesome-Japanese/readme.md

 * [Japanese in Anime & Manga](http://anime-manga.jp/) - Learn Japanese from anime and manga.
 * [Satori Reader](https://www.satorireader.com/) - Japanese reading and listening practice, first two chapters of each article is free.:moneybag:
 * [Keio University Reading Materials Bank](http://language.tiu.ac.jp/materials/jpn/index.html) - The site is mostly in Japanese, but follow the 1-stars for the easiest reading materials.
 It's great because there is an English glossary integrated into the articles.
+* [Jim Breen's academic website at Monash](http://nihongo.monash.edu/japanese.html) has some links to literature.

 ## Listening

 * [SuperNative](https://supernative.tv/) - Trains you to hear, read, and speak Japanese using over 10,000 bite-sized clips from TV and movies. :warning: Only Chrome browser supports voice recognition practice.
 * [Delvin](http://delvinlanguage.com) - Practice Japanese listening and reading with authentic Japanese video.
 * [mykikitori](http://mykikitori.com/index.html) - Practice your Japanese learning skill.
+* [Radio Garden](https://radio.garden) - Radio streams from all over the world, includes Japan.
 * Podcast
 	* [Learn Japanese Pod](https://learnjapanesepod.com/) - Japanese language learning podcast.
 	* [JapanesePod101](https://www.japanesepod101.com/) - Japanese language learning podcast with multiple levels and web platform.